hennasingh/Potterville/testing.md

 ![Color Contrast - Quiz Categories](assets/readMeFiles/quizCategoryColorValidate.png)
 </details>

-4. The h3 question title or pick a quiz category text failed the color contrast in the first test, so colors were change to same as to what was kept for category buttons (#524125 for background and #fff for foreground)
+4. The h3 question title or pick a quiz category text failed the color contrast in the first test, so colors were change to same as to what was kept for category buttons in the above snapshot. (#524125 for background and #fff for foreground)

 <details><summary>h3 question title on game.html page failed test</summary>